XtensibleBinaryFormat/XBF/README.md

 ## License

-&copy; 2023 Contributors of Project GrailNetworking.
+&copy; 2023 Contributors of Project Xtensible Binary Format.

 This project is licensed under either of